juliusvenuti/MUSA550-FinalProjectPage-JuliusVenuti/_posts/2022-12-20-Community-Area-Charts.md

 ## Demographic and Economic Data by Chicago Community Area

-Below, we show the distance between residential sales and the average distance to the 5 nearest 311 calls for abandoned cars.
+Below, we show core dempgraphic data for the City of Chicago by neighborhood using the Altair package.
+The dempgraphic data was sourced from the 2021 ACS 5-year estimate tables DP05 and DP03.
+The geometric data was sourced from the City of Chicago's open data portal.

 <div id="altair-chart-1"></div>